alxklk/Scinc/Bytecode.md

 ## VM architecture

 Scinc VM is register-based, with 3 address memory-to-memory instruction set.
 Each command operand can be immediate integer, immediate float or address.
-Addresses are based upon 3 virtual address spaces:
+Addressing may utilize onre of following 3 modes:

-Segment | purpose | base register
+   mode | purpose | base register
 --------|---------|--------------
-`LOCAL` |local variables and function arguments |`sp` register `THIS`  |class data members for usage in methods | `this` register `GLOBAL`|global variables, constants and pointed/referenced items | none (direct address)
+`LOCAL` |local variables and function arguments|`sp` `THIS`  |class data members for usage in methods| `this` `GLOBAL`|global variables, constants and pointed/referenced items | none (direct address)

 Special bit in memory mode codes indirect access, `mem[addr]` if 0 or `mem[mem[addr]]` otherwise.

-VM has these сontrol registers:
+VM has these 3 сontrol registers:

  reg | description
 -----|------------